French cruiser Colbert (1928)

 Colbert was the second of four Suffren class cruisers built for the French Navy.
 During the interwar period she served in the Mediterranean.
 In 1935 she underwent a major refit at Lorient before joining the International Patrol off the Spanish south coast during the Spanish Civil War.
 In 1939 she was in Oran moving to Toulon in January 1940.

 She partook in the bombardment of Genoa in mid-June.
 She was in Toulon at the time of the French Armistice.
 She underwent a refit in 1941 to augment her light anti-aircraft guns then was placed in care and maintenance at Toulon.
 She was scuttled at Toulon when the Germans attempted to seize the French Fleet at the end of November 1942.
 She was raised and scrapped post war in 1948.

 She was named in honour of Jean-Baptiste Colbert (1619–1683), the Controller General of Finances under King Louis XIV from 1665 to 1683.
-He was responsible for bringing France out of bankruptcy, restoring the financial health of France and laying the foundation of the French Navy including bases and the training of the officers and men.
+He was responsible for bringing France out of bankruptcy, restoring the financial health of the nation and laying the foundation of the French Navy, including bases and the training of the officers and men.

 Design and description

 Under the 1926 program a 10,000 ton Treaty Cruiser was authorized, becoming the second ship of the Suffren class.
 The contract for the new vessel was awarded to the Arsenal de Brest with the order being placed on 1 March 1927.
 The Hull would be basically identical to the Suffren with the same level of protection and machinery layout.
 The differences in the layout topside would differentiate her from her sister.
 The raised bridge was lowered back on top of the conning position, 90 mm guns in single mounts would replace the 75 mm guns.
-The aircraft catapults were move forward to between the funnels and two new cranes were fitted abeam of the second funnel.
+The aircraft catapults were moved forward to between the funnels and two new cranes were fitted abeam of the second funnel.
 She was laid down as Project Number C1 with her hull designated as number 77 on 12 June 1927 at Brest.
 She was launched on 20 April 1928.
 She continued to fit out until ready for her contractor trials on 15 June 1929.
 With acceptance from the contractors she underwent acceptance trials on 29 August.
 She was commissioned on 11 November 1929 On 10 May 1930 she partook in a Naval Review celebrating 100 years since the arrival of the French in Algeria at Algiers.
 She was finally completed on 4 March 1931.